-Payments accepted by credit or debit card and by installments.
+Payments are accepted by credit or debit card and by installments.
 Some of our insurers may provide a Direct Debit facility, where not available we are able to offer an option through a Third Party Finance Provider.
 Details of installments will be discussed and will be supplied in writing if requested.
 Where a loan is arranged through a finance company you are liable for the whole loan even if your policy is cancelled.
 You should not stop your monthly payments without first speaking to us.
 Default on your loan could result in your policy being cancelled and leave you still liable for the outstanding loan.
 We must point out that any finance agreements that default will incur a £40 charge per default.
 If you wish to discuss any of the above then please telephone us.

 We may hold on to your insurance documents until we are paid in full or are in receipt of outstanding documentation.
 Any documents you are required to have by law will be issued.

 We will provide details of the premium including any fees, taxes and charges separately from the premium before your insurance arrangements are concluded.
 New Business & Renewals – maximum fee of £1,000 (Pounds), Cancellations – £30 (Pounds).
 We don’t charge any administration fees for adjusting your policy mid term.
 The insurer pays us a percentage commission from the total premium when we arrange a policy.
 In some circumstances the insurer may pay an additional bonus if the type of policy reaches specific profit targets.
 You have the right to request details on how much we’ve earned from your policy at any point by contacting us.
 We also receive commission from a Third Party Finance Provider details of which are available upon request.